-its water management plan.
+In addition to overtopping events, because the reservoirs are unlined, the probability is that water stored in the reservoirs will infiltrate into the underlying soils as a result of hydrostatic pressure and the matrix potential of the soils.
 (Ex.
-4, cover letter, p.
-2; Ex.
-4, Application, pp. 21-24).
-As a result of infiltration, water infiltrating from the reservoirs may contribute to base flows in Dead Horse Creek.
+7, pp. 23-24).
+As a result of infiltration, water infiltrating from the reservoirs may contribute to base flows in Spotted Horse Creek.
+Id.
 Respondents provided no evidence that water stored in these reservoirs does not infiltrate the underlying soils.
+(Ex.
+10).
 The Permit does not prohibit infiltration nor does it require monitoring of infiltration.
-Without such a requirement, there is no effluent limitation on the amount of water that may contribute to the flow in Dead Horse Creek and there are no effluent limitations on the SAR of that water.
+Without such a requirement, there is no effluent limitation on the amount of water that may contribute to the flow in Spotted Horse Creek and there are no effluent limitations on the SAR of that water.

 DEQ failed to use an appropriate scientific method to derive the numeric effluent limitation for EC in the Permit.
 The Permit also fails to establish an effluent limitation for SAR.
-As a matter of law, these failures violate WQRR Ch.
-2, Sec.
-5(c)(iii)(C)(IV).
-Pursuant to WQRR Ch.
-2, Sec.
-9(a)(vi), the Permit may not be issued.
-Petitioners therefore request that the EQC grant Petitioners' motion for summary judgment.
+As a matter of law, these failures violate WQRR Chapter 2, Sections 5(c)(iii)(IV).
+Pursuant to WQRR Section 9(a)(vi), the Permit may not be issued.
+Petitioners therefore request that the EQC grant Petitioners motion for summary judgment.